 The last line of the article says that “Some drug companies are telling plaintiffs’ lawyers that if they settle their cases now, they won’t pay as much to the plaintiffs as they would have six months ago, before the Supreme Court announced that it would hear the Wyeth case.
 A lawyer negotiating a settlement with one drug maker said company executives told him it wants the ‘Wyeth discount.'”

-I don’t think many cases are going to be settled for a “Wyeth discount” because both sides seem to think they are going to win.
-I cannot imagine how the court could find that there is conflict between state and federal law in drug cases because I think it is clear that federal labeling requirements create a floor for state tort claims, not a ceiling.
+I don’t think many cases will settle for a “Wyeth discount” because both sides seem to think they will win.
+I cannot imagine how the court could find that there is a conflict between state and federal law in drug cases because I think federal labeling requirements create a floor for state tort claims, not a ceiling.